gemu2015/Sonoff-Tasmota/tasmota/Plugins/readme.md

 ending .bin (esp8266) _32.bin (tensilica ESP32) _32r.bin (riscv ESP32)

-1. copy the .ino file you want to convert to the plugins directory and rename to .cpp
+1. copy the .ino file you want to convert to the plugins directory
 2. modify the source according to the sample files.
 3. add calls not yet in the vector table. in header and xdrv123 assembly file firmware.asm is created by above scripts